cesarp63/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous **because it would let us access our container faster and help us have a consistent connection.
-This avoids any human error that can occur by performing the configuration manually.**
+This avoids any error that can occur by performing the configuration manually.**

 The playbook implements the following tasks:
 **First Step: ssh to my Jump-box-provisioner (ssh sysadmin@13.67.232.43)